FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_library/apriltag-library.rst

 Default Libraries
 ~~~~~~~~~~~~~~~~~

-The FTC SDK uses two core Libraries of predefined AprilTags:
+The SDK uses two core Libraries of predefined AprilTags:

 -  tags used only in Sample OpModes
 -  tags used only in the Robot Game (competition)